codevalley/tinyAPI/progress.md

   - Display user-friendly error messages
 - Refactor controllers to keep them skinny
   - Move business logic to service objects or model methods
-- Implement API rate limiting using Redis
 - Set up Docker for consistent development and deployment environments
 - Ensure all team members pull the latest changes and update their local repositories
-- Ensure all team members clone a fresh copy of the repository after history rewrite
-- Review the repository to confirm all sensitive and unnecessary files have been removed
-- Ensure all team members update their local repositories with the new remote origin